 JanSport: Unique and Fun, a Company with Personality

 Please Note: All Material below, and in all my "History of Gear" webpages, is copyrighted, and no usage of my material is permitted unless explicit permission is granted by me, Bruce B. Johnson, owner of OregonPhotos.com.
-Much of the material below has been contributed by reader Jim K., and some by Monte Dodge......
-Editors: Please contact me if you have interest in publishing....Others: if you were involved with one of the old-line, vintage gear companies and have a story to tell in these pages, please contact me soon.....Sponsors: if your outdoor company is interested in sponsoring this site, please contact me for details.
+Much of the material below has been contributed by reader Jim K., some by company founder Murray McCory (Pletz), some by Keith Roush, and some by Monte Dodge......
+Editors: Please contact me at brucej@oregonphotos.com if you have interest in publishing....Others: if you were involved with one of the old-line, vintage gear companies and have a story to tell in these pages, please contact me soon.....Sponsors: if your outdoor company is interested in sponsoring this site, please contact me for details at brucej@Oregonphotos.com

-Jan Lewis in 2000 was the Director of Development for the Company.
+Jan Lewis in 2000 was the Director of Development for the VF-owned Company.
+In 2005 she retired to the Seattle area, where Murray also now lives.
 JanSport is currently another of the VF Corporation holdings, along with North Face and many other outdoor and clothing big names.

 Unique, even Bizarre catalogs!

 JanSports' early catalogs were marked by a very fresh and personal approach.
 A favorite of the fledgling company was cover photography which featured one or more of the founders and their modern gear artfully pasted into historical photographs.
-Often the images seemed to be from the Alaskan pioneering era.
+Often the images seemed to be from the Alaskan pioneering era/The Klondike because Murray's grandfather was actually part of that historic time.
 In the 1980 catalog, for example, we find Jan and Skip having fun in an imaginary historical setting with reindeer herders of the Far North!

-JanSports' catalogs also fequently feature extremely high quality photography showing products being worn by the founders and various employees.
+JanSports' catalogs also fequently feature extremely high quality photography* showing products being worn by the founders and various employees.
 Images of the models in the 1979 "Cross Country" and the 1980 Main catalog in particular seem to me to be portrait-quality, and can still be enjoyed as artful representations of the young people and culture of the Time.
 The image of Jan Lewis near page top was taken from the 1979 "Cross Country" catalog.
-She was not being shown as a Company founder; in fact, she was unnamed and merely advertising one of the company's packs.
+She was not named and was just advertising one of the company's packs.
 The same was true even for famous mountain-climber Lou Whittaker, for example in the Fall-Winter 1977-78 catalog, pg.
-15, where he appears wearing a frame pack but unnamed.
+15, where he appears wearing a frame pack but also unnamed. (* David Imanaka furnished this information about the talent behind such wonderful artsy catalogs as shown above: Product Photos: Todd Pearson and Robert Milner; Oldtime photo components: Marsha Burns and Michaels Burns; Airbrush work on oldtime photos: Al Dogget; Art Director (1977-1985) David Imanaka).

 JanSport Firsts

-Packs: Jansport's initial entry into business was as a result of Murray winning an important design contest with a flexible frame pack design, and this innovation continued in the arena of framed packs.
-Some regard the Alpine Phantom as one of the pinnacles of flexible frame packs ever made (picture will be posted soon)..
-On a more prosaic level, Jansport early in its course recognized the need for better packs for students, and has made quite a niche for itself in this area ever since, right up to the present.
+Packs: Jansport's initial entry into business was as a result of Murray winning an important design contest with a flexible frame pack design, and this innovation continued in the arena of framed packs, where JanSport gained a big foothold by being first to make frame packs sized for women and children, according to Murray.
+In regard to technical packs, Roush again lent a hand, and a JanSport model named the Alpine Phantom became one of the pinnacles of flexible frame packs ever made (picture will be posted soon)..
+On a more prosaic, but very profitable level, Jansport very early in its course recognized the need for better packs for students ("book packs"), and has basically owned this niche ever since, right up to the present.
 Students all over the World are proud to be seen wearing their Jansport book packs!
+Even in Europe where Eastpack dominates the bookpacks, JanSport is still popular.

 Sleeping Bag Design: Jansport may not have been among the true pioneers in sleeping bag design, but they definitely challenged the early Marmot bags in the category of unrestrained use of multi-colored and FUN shell materials (see image below)...